KolmogorovLab/hapdup/README.md

-# HapDup
+# hapdup

-HapDup (haplotype duplicator) is a pipeline to convert a haploid long-read assembly into a (pseudo-)diploid assembly.
+hapdup (haplotype duplicator) is a pipeline to convert a haploid long-read assembly into a (pseudo-)diploid assembly.
 The assembly preserves heterozygous structural variants (in addition to small variants) and is phased within large (15 Mb+) blocks.

-## Version 0.1
+## Version 0.2

 Quick start
 -----------

-The recommended way to run HapDup is the Docker distribution.
+The recommended way to run hapdup is the Docker distribution.
 If Docker is not installed in your system, you need to set it up first following this [guide](https://docs.docker.com/engine/install/ubuntu/).

-HapDup takes as input a long-read assembly, such as produced with [Flye](https://github.com/fenderglass/Flye) or [Shasta](https://github.com/chanzuckerberg/shasta).
+hapdup takes as input a long-read assembly, such as produced with [Flye](https://github.com/fenderglass/Flye) or [Shasta](https://github.com/chanzuckerberg/shasta).
 The first stage is to realign the original long reads on the assembly using [minimap2](https://github.com/lh3/minimap2):